 Before and After Surgery Care

-Rhinoplasty surgery is usually done on an outpatient basis under general anesthesia or a combination of local anesthesia and sedation.
+Rhinoplasty surgery is usually performed in an outpatient setting under general anesthesia or with a combination of local anesthesia and sedation.
 Prior to surgery patients are given instructions regarding medications and how to prepare for their recovery.
 After surgery, patients are usually given a short course of antibiotics and mild pain medication as some mild discomfort may persist for the first few days.